open-component-model/ocm-k8s-toolkit/docs/adr/localization.md

     namespace: kubeseal
 ```

-It is important to node that these tools can afford this because they rely on _existing_ templating capabilities of Helm or Kustomize.
+It is important to note that these tools can afford this because they rely on _existing_ templating capabilities of Helm or Kustomize.
-Since we can operate on already rendered versions, we are free to template as we wish or introduce simple substitutions.
+Since they can operate on already rendered versions, they are free to template as they wish or introduce simple substitutions.

+**Driver 2:** Transparency of Operation

+The current localization controllers do not provide a good way to understand what substitutions are being done.
+This is a problem because it is hard to understand what is being done in the localization process and what the actual
+resulting manifest will look like, as well as how to fixup potentially broken localizations.

+**Driver 3:** Flexibility and Plugability of own Localization Process

+The current localization controllers do not provide a good way to introduce custom localization processes.
+This is a problem because it is hard to introduce custom localization processes in case the default localization
+is inapplicable to us.

 ## Considered Options